Opendoor Fees: Is the Convenience Worth the Cost?

 Show more

-Opendoor's 5% service fee is comparable to the 5–6% realtor commission you’d pay in a traditional home sale.
-However, sellers typically walk away with a lot less for a few reasons:
+Historically, Opendoor's 5% service fee has been comparable to the 5–6% realtor commission you’d pay in a traditional home sale.
+However, sellers are also on the hook for repair costs, which are one of the biggest unknowns when selling to Opendoor.

 Opendoor fees vs. Offerpad fees